RJWoodhead/FRC3DP/Useful/Useful.md

 * [Lerdge.com Optical Endstop Mount](SensorMounts).
 These are [$1 optical endstop sensors](https://shop.lerdge.com/products/lerdge-optical-endstop).
 Includes the mount, a snap-on cover, and an interruptor that clamps onto the shaft.
 Parametric so you can specify the start and end of travel.
 Fits on the Shaft Sensor Offset Mount.
 [Also available on Amazon](https://www.amazon.com/gp/product/B07MFT8NWJ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1) for $10 for 5.
 These sensors are normally-closed vs. the more typical normally-open polarity.
 The Fusion Project is set to produce endstop interruptors that provide 180-degree travel from straight down to straight up, but you can parametrically change this as needed.
 Typically you're going to want to use these endstops as direct inputs to the SparkMax and use a CANCoder to get a direct reading on the current rotation.

+* [E18-D80NK Proximity Sensor Mounts](SensorMount).
+Handy mounts for attaching the ubiquitous E18-D80NK proximity sensor.

 * [Cable Chain](CableChain).
 Comes in two variants, a basic cable-chain link and an axis-shift variant that lets you change the plane in which the chain is bending (this latter requires support to print).
 You have to thread your wires through the chain links (they don't snap open) but this tradeoff means they are easier to print and assemble.
 I use them in the [CheapTurret](/CheapTurret/CheapTurret.md) Project.
+Also includes some variants with integrated mounting tabs.

 * [2-inch Square Bolt Spacer](Misc).
 A little part that slides onto a 2-inch square u-bolt and lets it clamp flatly on 2-inch square tubing.